nidhidev122/productivity-pattern-tracker/README.md

-# focus-flow-analysis
-Analyzing daily focus habits, breaks, and screen usage to understand productivity patterns using data analysis.
+#FocusFlow Analysis

+FocusFlow Analysis is a data analysis project that studies daily productivity patterns based on focus time, breaks, deep work sessions, and screen usage.

+The objective is to explore how daily habits influence productivity using basic data analysis and visualization techniques.